Cultural heritage of Serbia: Lists

-In the Central Register there are currently 2624 registered immovable cultural properties, out of which 2256 are cultural monuments, 93 are spatial cultural-historical units, 196 are archaeological sites and 79 are historic landmarks.
-There are 782 classified immovable cultural properties, out of which 200 are of exceptional importance, and 582 of great importance.
+In the Central Register there are, as of March 2026, 2658 registered immovable cultural properties, out of which 2277 are cultural monuments, 97 are spatial cultural-historical units, 203 are archaeological sites and 81 are historic landmarks.
+There are 783 classified immovable cultural properties, out of which 201 are of exceptional importance, and 582 of great importance.

-Among immovable cultural properties of exceptional importance there are 155 monuments of culture, 11 spatial cultural-historical units, 18 archaeological sites and 16 landmarks.
+Among immovable cultural properties of exceptional importance there are 155 monuments of culture, 12 spatial cultural-historical units, 18 archaeological sites and 16 landmarks.
 Among cultural properties of great importance, there are 512 monuments of culture, 28 spatial cultural-historical units, 25 archaeological sites and 17 landmarks.